TileDB-Inc/TileDB/doc/source/installation.rst

 Homebrew
 ~~~~~~~~

-TileDB can be installed easily using the Homebrew package manager for macOS.
+The core TileDB library can be installed easily using the Homebrew package
+manager for macOS.
 Install instructions for Homebrew are provided on the
 `package manager's website <https://brew.sh/>`_.

 To install the latest stable version of TileDB